Secca di Amendolara Regional Marine Park

 Parco Marino Regionale Secca di Amendolara - Antonio Gagliardi

-Walls of red corals and black corals, expanses of green posidonia and fish of all sizes and colours: this is the underwater landscape of the “Secca di Amendolara” Regional Marine Park, which, at 12,000 hectares, is the largest in Italy.
-A unique place in the Ionian Sea, for its biodiversity and peculiarities.
-The park lies off the coast of the municipality of Amendolara (CS), between Calabria, Puglia and Basilicata in the Gulf of Taranto, and reaches a depth of forty metres.
+Walls of Red Corals and Black Corals, expanses of Posidonia and fish of all sizes and colours: this is the underwater landscape of the “Secca di Amendolara” Regional Marine Park, which, at 12,000 hectares, is the largest in Italy.
+A unique location in the Ionian Coast of Calabria due to its biodiversity and peculiarities, located in the municipality of Amendolara, in the province of Cosenza.